 How They Work in Magic

 The core principle lies in the power of belief and recognition.
 When a practitioner encounters a fictional character and establishes a meaningful relationship—whether through visualization, ritual, or dialogue—the entity can be summoned as a symbolic archetype or even as a semi-autonomous spirit.
-I emphasiz in 'Pop Culture Magick' that if a continual, meaningful interaction occurs, the entity's efficacy is validated by you's belief and sustained energy. #
+I emphasize in 'Pop Culture Magick' that if a continual, meaningful interaction occurs, the entity's efficacy is validated by your belief and sustained energy.

 Role in my Framework

-Within I’s paradigm, fictional pop culture entities exemplify the fluidity of magical boundaries.
+Within my paradigm, fictional pop culture entities exemplify the fluidity of magical boundaries.
 They demonstrate that spirits are not confined to traditional forms but are manifestations of collective belief and personal significance.
-These entities can is powerful allies, archetypes, or even as mirrors for internal work. #
+These entities can is powerful allies, archetypes, or even as mirrors for internal work.

 Cross-Tradition Context